Gordon has been sea fishing and cooking since childhood. He loves coming up with tasty ways of cooking his fresh catch when he gets home.

 - Lemon wedge and sprig of parsley to garnish

 First, it is necessary to prepare the chips.
-This procedure is not absolutely necessary and you can of course simply use your own chip preparation method but it's recommended to provide delicious chips, crispy on the outside and soft and fluffy in the centre.
+This procedure is not absolutely necessary, and you can simply use your own chip preparation method but it's recommended to provide delicious chips, crispy on the outside and soft and fluffy in the centre.

 - Add to a pot of unsalted, cold water and bring to a boil.